casper-network/docs-archive/technical-framework/block-storage/sharding.md

 transactions which are fast-paced but low value (such as those at a typical coffee shop) have a much higher requirement for speed as compared to those which are rare but high value (e.g. purchasing of real estate or other high value, low liquidity assets).
-This is idea alluded to above -- some use cases may have high throughput requirements, which may in turn become requirements on the node hardware, and this is then finally becomes a requirement of the shard which is designed for this use case.
+This is the idea alluded to above -- some use cases may have a high throughput requirement, which may in turn become requirements on the node hardware, and then finally become a requirement of the shard which is designed for this use case.
+Note that a fast network connection is considered to be part of the hardware requirements for the purposes of this discussion (it doesn't matter how may cores you have if you cannot tell the network about all the transactions you are processing).
 Considering this example further, higher value transactions have a higher need for security compared with lower value transactions.
 Therefore, a shard designed for high value transactions may prefer to have many, diverse validators, regardless of their hardware or geographic location.
+This brings us back to the point mentioned in the opening paragraph that while node hardware can be a limiting factor in throughput of a network, sharding allows us to put constraints on the hardware in parts of the network where very high throughput is needed, while allowing other parts of the network to have any device be a node where very high decentralization is needed.

 The ability to customize parts of the network to meet specific use cases is essential to delivering a platform which all business sectors can find some value.
 Our goal with sharding is to enable that customization.
 Note that we have said nothing about removing the "global computer".
-In the trade-off space, one can view this as preferring decentralization and security at the cost of speed (since the rate data can be transferred around the globe is limited); this is a customization which is completely allowed (and in fact will play a centrally important role, as we will see).
+There will be a shard which looks similar to a network like Ethereum (globally decentralized, reasonably open-access).
+In the trade-off space, one can view such a shard as preferring decentralization and security at the cost of speed (since the rate at which data can be transferred around the globe is limited).
+This is a customization which is completely allowed and in fact will play an important role, as this will be the form the "root shard" will take (described in the following section).

 ## Technical Details

 A _shard_ is an independently replicated blockdag, with its own independent set of validators.
-In most respects, different shards are independent instances of the Casper Labs platform.
-The exception to this is the Casper Labs native token, which will be common throughout all shards.
+In most respects, different shards are independent instances of the CasperLabs platform.
+The exception to this is the CasperLabs native token, which will be common throughout all shards.
 This allows clients to easily do business in multiple shards, or move between shards as needed.
 The way in which this is accomplished is by imposing a tree structure on the shards.
 There is a